polterguy/polterguy.github.io/dashboard/chatbot-wizard/index.md

 ![Screenshot of configuring Magic with your OpenAI API key](/assets/images/chatbot-wizard-configure-openai.jpeg)

 If you don't have an OpenAI API key you can click [here](https://platform.openai.com/api-keys) to go to OpenAI's platform and create one.
-Notice, you have to _make at least one payment to OpenAI before you're given access to GPT4_.
+Notice, you have to _make at least one payment to OpenAI before you're given access to their latest models_.

 Your API key should resemble the following;